fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 ## Problem rendering the chart?

-In case something went wrong, and you are unable to see the chart, check for the following:
+In case something is wrong, and you are unable to see the chart, check for the following:

 * If you are getting a JavaScript error on your page, check your browser console for the exact error and fix accordingly.